dotnet/orleans/src/Documentation/Event-Sourcing/GrainStateAPI.md

 ## Retrieving the Event Sequence

-The following method allows the application to retrieve a specified segment of the sequence of all confirmed events:
+The following method from the base `JournaledGrain` class allows the application to retrieve a specified segment of the sequence of all confirmed events:

 ```csharp
 Task<IReadOnlyList<EventType>> RetrieveConfirmedEvents(int fromVersion, int toVersion)